I am a husband, father, homeschool teacher and a learner. I have self-published a children's book "The Purple Monkey."

 - Second, all dogs bark.
 If you are looking for a peaceful day of quiet, you may not get it.

 - All dogs chew.
 Even with a number of toys available, your favorite shoe or piece of furniture may turn up with teeth marks on them sooner or later.

 - Almost all dogs shed.
 If you don't want a house full of fur, you will need to vacuum or sweep daily.

-- Dogs also require regular health visits at the veterinarian.
+- Dogs also require regular health visits to the veterinarian.
 Veterinarians are not cheap, so prepare to fork out a lot of money on your pet's health care.

 - Dogs are also territorial.
 When visitors come by, you may need to put your pet in a separate room.

 - Vacations are harder to plan with a pet.
 Nowadays more and more places are accepting of animals, but plane rides make vacations more expensive.

-There are a number of negative aspects of owning a dog.
+There are a number of negative aspects to owning a dog.
 However, if you can keep in mind that all pets come with an immense amount of responsibility, pets can be one of the most positive parts of your life.

 Despite some of the drawbacks of dog ownership, there are a number of positive life-changing aspects of owning a dog:

 - You will never find a more faithful friend.
 When I leave for even a few minutes and come back inside, her tail is wagging like crazy and she can barely contain herself from jumping all over me.

 - When no one else in the home feels like playing, I can always count on Brownie—she always wants to play.

 - If food falls on the floor, it won't be there for long.
 Brownie is like my own personal vacuum cleaner.

-- She loves to go for walks, so having her promotes lots of exercise for myself.
+- She loves to go for walks, so having her promotes lots of exercise for me.

 - She likes to snuggle with my wife and me.

 - Dogs are usually great protectors.
 Having young children, I feel more comfortable with Brownie in the house.
 Even though she is only six months, she is big and causes someone to look twice.